 Music Publishing revenues increased by 3% to \$154 million for the three months ended March 31, 2005, compared to \$149 million for the three months ended March 31, 2004.
 Revenues benefited from a \$5 million favorable impact of foreign currency exchange.
 While overall Music Publishing revenues remained flat excluding the impact of foreign currency exchange, there were increases in performance and synchronization revenue of \$6 million and \$5 million, respectively.
 The increase in performance royalties related to a number of top-performing songs that were not evident in the same quarter of the prior year.
 Synchronization royalties increased due to favorable market opportunities and continued increases in sales in newer formats, such as music DVDs.
-Mechanical revenues saw an overall decrease of \$11 million principally related to the industry-wide decline in sales of physical recorded music product, offset in part by increased royalties of \$4 million from sales in newer formats.
-For the three months ended March 31, 2005 digital sales of Music Publishing was \$4 million.
-Print revenues declined by \$4 million from the prior quarter as our focus shifted to selling the business, which will occur in the third quarter of 2005.
+Mechanical revenues saw an overall decrease of \$11 million principally related to the industry-wide decline in sales of physical recorded music product, offset in part by increased royalties of \$4 million from sales in newer formats, such as music DVDs and mobile phone ring tones.
+For the three months ended March 31, 2005 revenues from digital sales in Music Publishing were \$4 million.
+Print revenues declined by \$4 million from the prior quarter as our focus shifted to selling the business, and that sale was closed on May 31, 2005.